 Whitcombe and Tombs 1951 first reissue, 387 pages plus plates. [#2794 ]

 VG VG- light edge wear and short edge tears to DW, paper scar to fep.

 Mallinson Rendell 1981 first edition hardcover, 158pp + plates.
 Autobiography of a famous actor and entertainer.
 ISBN 0908606087

-VG G+ DW well rubbed at edges and with minor edge chipping.
+VG hardback in G+ dust jacket that is well rubbed at edges and with minor edge chipping.

 Biography of Frederick Aloysius Weld (1823-91) pioneer pastoralist in Wairarapa and Marlborough, and New Zealand Premier 1864-5.

 Auckland University Press 1983 first edition hardcover, x 225pp photos in text. [#2340 + 2955 nz biography wairarapa ]